Autodesk/aomi/README.md

 # Commands

 Other than the `seed` command, everything else is used to extract secrets from the vault.
-All actions will take the `--secretfile` option, to specify where to find the `Secretfile`.
-The default is the current working directory.
+Every command take a `--verbose` option.
+You should be able to trust that stdout only contains output, with all logs/errors going to stderr.

 ## seed

-The `seed` command also takes the `--policies` and '--secrets` options, which can override the default locations to find Vault policies and roles and actually secrets.
-These default to `vault` and `.secrets` in the current working directory.
 The seed command will go through the `Secretfile` and appropriately provision Vault.
 Note that you need to be logged in, and already have appropriate permissions.
 The seed command _can_ be executed with no arguments, and it will look for everything in the current working directory.
+The `seed` command takes the `--secretfile`, `--policies`, and `--secrets` options.
+The `--mount-only` option ensures that backends are attached and does not actually writing anything to Vault.

 This command will make some sanity checks as it goes.
 One of these is to check for the presence of the secrets directory within your `.gitignore`.
 As this directory can contain plaintext secrets, it should never be comitted.